Today I am excited to share with you the easiest (no sew) way to hem curtains!

 To watch the full video, please visit my YouTube channel here.

-While this post will primarily cover how I hemmed my curtains from IKEA that were too long, this easy no sew way to hem curtains can apply to any style of curtains!
-Whether new, thrifted, or even a garage sale find, don’t let curtains that are too long intimidate you!
+While this post will primarily cover a full step-by-step tutorial on how I hemmed my sets of curtains from IKEA that had excess fabric, this easy no sewing machine or needle hack to hem curtains can apply to any style of curtains!
+Whether your purchases are new, thrifted, or even a garage sale find, don’t let curtains or drapes that are too long intimidate you!

 Here on the blog recently I shared some different cottage style finds from IKEA, and in that post I shared three pairs of curtains that I picked up for a great price.
 It’s taken me a while to decide on where to hang them all, simply because I was torn on which color would look best in my living and dining space.
 Thank you to those on Facebook and Instagram who voted and helped me make a decision!

-I am not sure if all curtains from IKEA are like this, but the ones I purchased (which were Ritva and Hannalill) were around 100 inches long and definitely needed to be hemmed!
+I am not sure if all curtains from IKEA are like this, but the ones I purchased (which were Ritva and Hannalill) were around 100 inches long and, while I love the illusion of height that a long curtain can give, the bottom edge definitely needed to be hemmed!
 The method I used was so incredibly simple, this might very well be the easiest (no sew) way to hem curtains ever.

 The Easiest Way to Hem Curtains Without Sewing